ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   Duration duration;
 } Interval;

-/* A nonce used to uniquely identify a report in the context of a DAP task. */ Nonce uint8[16];
+/* An ID used to uniquely identify a report in the context of a DAP task. */ ReportID uint8[16];

 /* The various roles in the DAP protocol. */ enum {